jordieres/IoT-Flutter-MS/docs/ios/model/status_update_data.md

 - Background logic that validates whether sensors are still transmitting.
 - UI widgets that display "last seen" times or connection health.

----

-### Summary

-`StatusUpdateData.swift` provides essential runtime metadata containers for healthy and timely operation of sensor data logging.
-It enables observability and robust error recovery in wearable sensor ecosystems.